Axel Bassani

-Axel Bassani (born 24 July 1999) is an Italian motorcycle racer who will compete in the Superbike World Championship aboard a Bimota KB998 with Bimota by Kawasaki Racing Team for the 2025 season.
+Axel Bassani (born 24 July 1999) is an Italian motorcycle racer who is competing in the Superbike World Championship aboard a Bimota KB998 with Bimota by Kawasaki Racing Team for the 2026 season.

 In 2022 and 2023, Bassani won the trophy for Best Independent rider.
 He was the FIM Europe Supersport Cup winner in 2016.

-Bassani previously raced in the Supersport World Championship and in Moto2.
+Bassani previously raced in the Supersport World Championship, the Moto2 World Championship, and the CIV Honda CBR600RR Trophy, where he was champion in 2015.

 Career

 Early career

-In 2015, Bassani competed in the final two races of the European Superstock 600 Championship on a Kawasaki ZX-6R with the team Berclaz Racing, achieving a second place finish in the final round in France and finishing the championship in 15th place.
+In 2015, Bassani competed in the final two races of the European Superstock 600 Championship on a Kawasaki ZX-6R with the team Berclaz Racing, achieving a second-place finish in the final round in France and finishing the championship in 15th place.

-In 2016, Bassani joined the Supersport World Championship on a Kawasaki ZX-6R with San Carlo Team Italia, finishing 1st in the FIM Europe Cup and 12th overall.
+In 2016, Bassani joined the Supersport World Championship on a Kawasaki ZX-6R with San Carlo Team Italia, finishing first in the FIM Europe Cup and 12th overall.

 In 2017, Bassani joined the Moto2 World Championship but split with his team after the first four races.
 He then went back to the Supersport World Championship and raced in Italy and Spain as a substitute rider.

 In 2018, Bassani competed in the Campionato Italiano Velocità (CIV) on a BMW S1000RR with the team DMR Racing.
-He finished 5th overall and achieved a podium finish.
+He finished fifth overall and achieved a podium finish.

 Bassani continued competing in the same class in 2019, on a Yamaha YZF-R1 with the team Yamaha Motoxracing.
-He finished 8th overall and achieved two podium finishes.
+He finished eighth overall and achieved two podium finishes.

 In 2020, Bassani went back to the Supersport World Championship, on a Yamaha YZF-R6 with the team Soradis Yamaha Motoxracing, finishing 17th overall.

 Superbike World Championship

 In 2021, Bassani joined the Superbike World Championship on a Ducati Panigale V4 R with the team Motocorsa Racing.
-His best result was a 2nd place finish in Catalunya.
-He finished 2nd in the independent trophy and 9th overall.
+His best result was a second-place finish in Catalunya.
+He finished second in the independent trophy and ninth overall.

-Bassani continued racing for team Motocorsa Racing in 2022, achieving three podium finishes throughout the season, winning the independent trophy and finishing 7th overall.
+Bassani continued racing for team Motocorsa Racing in 2022, achieving three podium finishes throughout the season, winning the independent trophy and finishing seventh overall.

-Bassani then continued to race for Motocorsa racing in 2023, achieving one podium finish throughout the season, winning the independent rider trophy and finishing 6th in the overall championship.
+Bassani then continued to race for Motocorsa racing in 2023, achieving one podium finish throughout the season, winning the independent rider trophy and finishing sixth in the overall championship.

-In 2024, Bassani switched teams and manufacturer to join the Kawasaki Racing Team becoming team mates with Alex Lowes.
+In 2024, Bassani switched teams and manufacturer to join the Kawasaki Racing Team becoming teammates with Alex Lowes.